Authorization server (P4AUTH)

 Setting

-, no warning will be given if you delete a user who has an open file or client. - To ensure that the authentication server correctly distinguishes
+P4AUTHenvironment variable, no warning will be given if you delete a user who has an open file or client. - To ensure that the P4AUTH server correctly distinguishes

 forwarded commands from commands issued by trusted, directly-connected